RaghavArora1163/CryptoLiveTracker/README.md

    - **Average price** of the top 50 cryptos
    - **Highest & lowest 24h price change**
 3. The script **updates the Excel sheet (`crypto_data.xlsx`)** every 5 minutes.
-4. Logs of execution are stored in `logs/tracker.log`.

 ---